IncineratorBurns/root_builder_mover/README.md

+# Root Builder Mover Tool for Mod Organizer's root_builder plugin

-This is a GUI tool to suppliment Mod Organizer's root_builder plugin.
-It moves files and folders that belong in the "root" folder into the "root" folder of every mod that is detected to require such actions, creating such a directory if it is required and is missing.
+This is a GUI tool that supplements Mod Organizer's `root_builder` plugin.
+It automates the process of moving files and folders that belong in the "root" folder into the "root" folder of every mod that is detected to require such actions.
+The tool will create a directory if it is required and missing.

-The tool supports game profiles and some config, all done in GUI.
-Profiles for Cyberpunk 2077, Skyrim and Fallout are provided.
-All you'll need to do is to set the path to the "mods" folder in your Mod Organizer's profile folder for the respective game.

-Have fun.

-Configuration:
+## Features

+- Doesn't have any specific requirements.
+Supports anything.
+Profiles for **Cyberpunk 2077**, **Skyrim**, and **Fallout** are bundled in.
+- Simple configuration through an intuitive GUI.
+- Automatically detects and organizes files into the correct mod directories.
+- Simulation run shows what actions would be undertaken without actually touching your files.

+## Installation Instructions

+Download the latest release.
+Unpack in a folder on your system.
+Note: don't unpack game tools or install games in general into Program Files, because it's a special folder in Windows and opertaing on files within it requires administrator's rights.

+## Configuration

+### General Information

-All the configuration fields, except the mods dir path, are PCRE regular expressions delimited with ||.
+- Configuration fields (except for the mods directory path) use **PCRE regular expressions** delimited with `||`.

-Some examples of trivial but sufficient PCRE (excluding quotes):
+### Regular Expression Examples

-To match "engine", write "^engine$".
+- To match the exact string "engine":

+^engine$

-To match "engine" and "r6", write "^engine$||^r6$".
+- To match either "engine" or "r6":

+^engine$||^r6$

-To match something ending with ".exe", write ".*\.exe$".
+- To match any string ending with ".exe":

-And those magic characters are:
+.*\\.exe$

+### Special Characters

+Here are some magic characters and their meanings in PCRE:

-"^" - beginning of a string you're trying to match.
+- **`^`** - Matches the beginning of a string.
-"$" - end of said string.
+- **`$`** - Matches the end of a string.
-"." (dot) - matches any character.
+- **`.`** (dot) - Matches any single character.
-"*" (star) - this is a multiplier symbol.
-Use it after whatever symbol, like so: ".*" - matches any number of any characters.
+- **`*`** (star) - Matches zero or more occurrences of the preceding character.
-To match "." or "*" (actual characters themselves), preceed them with an "\" (it's called an escape character), like so: "\." or "\*" (and these are the escape sequences).
+- To match literal characters `.` or `*`, precede them with a backslash `\` (the escape character), like so:

-That's about everything you need to know to configure the app.
+  - `\.`, `\*`.

+### Profiles

-Like it's said above, the app comes with several profiles ready to use.
-You can base your new profile off them.
-To do that just pick a profile and modify it however you want in the app.
-The app will save it in custom.cfg.
-You can use the same name for the profile, the app will save it in custom.cfg and load it "above" a bundled one of the same name.
+The app comes with several pre-configured profiles ready for use.
+You can base your new profile on the existing ones for easy customization.

-The app has a feature to update the bundled.cfg shall the need ever arise.
+- To base your profile off a bundled one, select a profile and modify it however you want.
+- You can use the same name for your profile if you want to.
+- Your profiles are saved into the **custom.cfg** file next to the tool's exe file.
+Profiles with the same name in custom.cfg are loaded over the bundled ones.

+## Usage

+- Open the tool and select the desired game profile.
+- Configure the settings as necessary.
+  - The **mods path** directory should point to the **mods** dir in your Mod Organizer's profile dir for the respective game.
+- (Optional, but recommended, especially when configuring a new profile) Click the **Simulate** button to see what actions would an actual Run execute.
+- Click the **Run** button to execute the file organization.

+## Conclusion

+That's about everything you need to know to configure and utilize the application effectively.
+Enjoy using the tool and have fun modding!

+## Contact

+For issues, questions, or contributions, please open an issue on the repository or contact the developer.